tumetus/tuomokankaanpaa/public/blog-posts/how-to-create-modal-dialog-with-react/index.md

 title: "How to create modal dialog with React"
 date: "2019-04-02"
 coverImage: "moda-dialog-react-feature.jpg"
+description: "How to create modal dialog with React?
+This tutorial will show you just that!
+You will also get a finished component you can use right away."
+excerpt: "How to create modal dialog with React?
+This tutorial will show you just that!
+You will also get a finished component you can use right away."
+tags: javascript, react, web development
 ---

 I often run into a question "How to create modal dialog with React".
 Modal dialogs are also something that I need to use from time to time in my own projects.
 So I thought that I'd share a simple re-usable Modal component with you guys and hopefully it might be of help for some of you.
 So let's get to it!